 Robin Robertson: Hi, I’m Robin Robertson from the Bellingham Tennis Club & Fairhaven Fitness.
-Here with me is my friend Rick Kaselj who is about to launch a product named Fix My Back Pain.
-I know a lot of players have lower back pain and upper back pain.
+With me is my friend, Rick Kaselj, who is about to launch a product named Fix My Back Pain.
+I know a lot of tennis players have lower and upper back pain, but they can apply lower back pain tips.
 Now, why don’t you tell me just a little bit about the product?

-A lot of times, the back is the weakest of those two areas just based upon how the bones are designed.
+A lot of times, the back is the weakest of those two areas, simply based upon how the bones are designed.
 We can loosen up the hips by improving the tissue quality.
 We can do this through foam rolling or massage.
-It will improve the tissue quality so the tissue moves better.
-Third is improving the mobility, how things are moving in that joint.
-You are working the joint through full range of motion like doing squats.
-You are doing the exercises that help promote mobility in the hip.
+This will improve the tissue quality so the tissue moves better.
+The third is improving mobility, or how things are moving in that joint.
+Work the joint through the full range of motion, like doing squats.
+Do the exercises that help promote mobility in the hip.

-Take some time to work on the stretching, improving the tissue quality through foam rolling, and mobility work to loosen up that hip on all 3 planes of movement to help your back.
-These are the things I’ve noticed with people doing rotational sports especially like tennis.
+Take some time to work on the stretching, improving the tissue quality through foam rolling, and mobility work to loosen up that hip on all 3 planes of movement, in order to help your back.
+These are the things I’ve noticed with people doing rotational sports like tennis.

-Robin Robertson: How do you feel about warm ups?
+Robin Robertson: How do you feel about warm-ups?
 When tennis players come in, they are ready to play inside the tennis court.
-What do you think about warm ups?

-Rick Kaselj: I think a warm up is important for a number of reasons.
-Doing a warm up can shift your mind from what you were doing before, it could have been work and then you get into tennis or whatever sport you play.
+Rick Kaselj: I think a warm-up is important for a number of reasons.
+Doing a warm-up can shift your mind from what you were doing before; it could have been work or family.
 One thing that leads you to injury is poor movement patterns.
-If your mind is thinking a variety of things, you can’t move properly.
+If your mind is thinking about a variety of things, you can’t move properly.

-Doing warm ups also fire the stabilizing muscles.
-If you are sitting or driving so much, those muscles that stabilize let’s say the shoulder, the back, and the hip are not really working.
-If you do warm ups, you wake them up.
-Last thing about warm up is what you oftentimes do will dynamically stretch the tissue.
+Doing warm-ups also fires the stabilizing muscles.
+If you are sitting or driving a lot, those muscles that stabilize the shoulder, the back, and the hip are not really working.
+If you do a warm-up, you wake them up.
+The last thing about warm-up is what you often do will dynamically stretch the tissue.
 Stiffness increases your risk of injury.
 People who are stiffer compared to people who have better movement are more likely to get injuries.
-But if you are doing warm ups, you are increasing the movement in the shoulder, hip or back without stretching the tissue.
+If you are doing warm-ups, you are increasing the movement in the shoulder, hip, or back without stretching the tissue.

-One mistake I see with people is that they focus on stretching but that is just one component.
-We need to step back and set the stage for healing and moving your painful back to pain-free back.
-I break it down to 3 components.
+One mistake I see with people is that they focus on stretching, but that is just one component.
+We need to step back and set the stage for healing and moving your painful back to a pain-free back.
+I break it down into 3 components.

 - Component 1 is reshaping the inside of your back to be pain-free.